answear/kube-vcloud-flexvolume/README.md

 Status
 ======

-Successfully run this driver on production Kubernetes cluster for over half a year without any loose of data.
+Successfully run this driver on production Kubernetes cluster for over half a year without any loss of data.
 The current Release Candidate is: [2.2.0rc1](../../releases/tag/2.2.0rc1).

 WARNING: Versions prior to [2.2.0rc1](../../releases/tag/2.2.0rc1) have a problem with unstable disk paths which under some circumstances could cause data loss.